If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 Not that I was negligent of my time but there were strikes on the train and my less than two-hour travel became three.

 “We are on a tanker vessel.
 This is not a passenger ship.
-We have job to do and now you are late!”
+We have jobs to do for our loading operation and now you are late!”

 The OOW and the Bosun inside the CCR were surprised but stayed silent.